richardp6889/apcsa-freedom-project/tool/learning-log.md

 * i started to work on what goes on each page for each of the unique tabs.

 ### 12/07/2025
 * I have begun working on the button and interacting part of each page.

+### 12/14/2025
+* I had mostly finsih what I wanted on the first tab of the five on what a home page would look like.

 <!--
 * Links you used today (websites, videos, etc)